DigitalPhonetics/IMS-Toucan/README.md

 corresponding audios as the values.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of the `finetuning_example.py` file.
+In there, make a copy of the `finetuning_example_simple.py` file if you just want to finetune on a single dataset or `finetuning_example_multilingual.py` if you want to finetune on multiple datasets, potentially even multiple languages.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
+Find the call(s) to the *prepare_tts_corpus* function.
+Replace the path_to_transcript_dict used there with the one(s) you just created.
+Then change the name of the corresponding cache directory to something that makes sense for the dataset.
-Import the function you have just written as *build_path_to_transcript_dict*.
-Since the data will be processed a considerable amount, a cache will be built and saved as file for quick and easy restarts.
-So find the variable *cache_dir* and adapt it to your needs.
-The same goes for the variable *save_dir*, which is where the checkpoints will be saved to.
+Also look out for the variable *save_dir*, which is where the checkpoints will be saved to.
 This is a default value, you can overwrite it when calling the pipeline later using a command line argument, in case you want to fine-tune from a checkpoint and thus save into a different directory.